-The lethal dose of radiation (LD) is an indication of the lethal amount radiation.
-In radiation protection, the median lethal dose, LDXY is usually used.
+The lethal dose of radiation (LD) indicates the lethal amount of radiation.
+The median lethal dose, LDXY, is usually used in radiation protection.
 For example, the dose of radiation expected to cause death to 50 % of the irradiated persons within 30 days is LD50/30.
-LD1 is the dose expected to cause death to 1% of the irradiated persons, consequently, LD99 is lethal for all (99%) persons irradiated.
-It is also very important, whether a person receives some medical treatment or not.
-The greater an acute radiation dose is, the greater is the possibility of it killing the individual.
-For a healthy adult, the LD50 is estimated to be somewhere between 3 and 5 Gy.
+LD1 is the dose expected to cause death to 1% of the irradiated persons.
+Consequently, LD99 is lethal for all (99%) persons irradiated.
+It is also very important whether a person receives some medical treatment or not.
+The greater an acute radiation dose is, the greater the possibility of it killing the individual.
+The LD50 is estimated to be between 3 and 5 Gy for a healthy adult.

-- 5 Sv – Dose that kills a human with a 50% risk within 30 days (LD50/30), if the dose is received over a very short duration.
-Cause of death will be loss of bone marrow function.
+- 5 Sv – Dose that kills a human with a 50% risk within 30 days (LD50/30) if the dose is received over a very short duration.
+The cause of death will be loss of bone marrow function.

-The lethal dose data given above apply to acute gamma doses delivered in a very short time, e.g., a few minutes.
-More dose is required to produce the effects listed above, if the dose is received over a period of hours or longer.
+The lethal dose data above apply to acute gamma doses delivered in a very short time, e.g., a few minutes.
+More dose is required to produce the effects listed above if the dose is received for hours or longer.

 In radiobiology, stochastic effects of ionizing radiation occur by chance, generally occurring without a threshold level of dose.
-Probability of occurrence of stochastic effects is proportional to the dose but the severity of the effect is independent of the dose received.
+The probability of occurrence of stochastic effects is proportional to the dose, but the severity of the effect is independent of the dose received.
 The biological effects of radiation on people can be grouped into somatic and hereditary effects.
-Somatic effects are those suffered by the exposed person.
-Hereditary effects are those suffered by the offspring of the individual exposed.
+Somatic effects are those suffered by the exposed person, and hereditary effects are those suffered by the offspring of the individual exposed.
 Cancer risk is usually mentioned as the main stochastic effect of ionizing radiation, but also hereditary disorders are stochastic effects.

 According to ICRP:

-(83) On the basis of these calculations the Commission proposes nominal probability coefficients for detriment-adjusted cancer risk as 5.5 x 10-2 Sv-1 for the whole population and 4.1 x 10-2 Sv-1 for adult workers.
-For heritable effects, the detriment-adjusted nominal risk in the whole population is estimated as 0.2 x 10-2 Sv-1 and in adult workers as 0.1 x 10-2 Sv-1 .
+(83) based on these calculations, the Commission proposes nominal probability coefficients for detriment-adjusted cancer risk as 5.5 x 10-2 Sv-1 for the whole population and 4.1 x 10-2 Sv-1 for adult workers.
+For heritable effects, the detriment-adjusted nominal risk in the whole population is estimated as 0.2 x 10-2 Sv-1 and in adult workers as 0.1 x 10-2 Sv-1.

 Special Reference: ICRP, 2007.
 The 2007 Recommendations of the International Commission on Radiological Protection.
 ICRP Publication 103.
 Ann.
 ICRP 37 (2-4).

-The SI unit for effective dose, the sievert, represents the equivalent biological effect of the deposit of a joule of gamma rays energy in a kilogram of human tissue.
+The SI unit for effective dose, the sievert, represents the equivalent biological effect of depositing a joule of gamma rays energy in a kilogram of human tissue.
 As a result, one sievert represents a 5.5% chance of developing cancer.
-Note that, the effective dose is not intended as a measure of deterministic health effects, which is the severity of acute tissue damage that is certain to happen, that is measured by the quantity absorbed dose.
+Note that the effective dose is not intended as a measure of deterministic health effects, which is the severity of acute tissue damage that is certain to happen, measured by the quantity absorbed dose.

 There are three general categories of stochastic effects resulting from exposure to low doses of radiation.
 These are:

 - Genetic effects.
 The genetic effect is suffered by the offspring of the individual exposed.
-It involves the mutation of very specific cells, namely the sperm or egg cells.
+It involves the mutation of specific cells, namely the sperm or egg cells.
 Radiation is an example of a physical mutagenic agent.
-Note that, there are also many chemical agents as well as biological agents (such as viruses) that cause mutations.
-One very important fact to remember is that radiation increases the spontaneous mutation rate, but does not produce any new mutations.
+Note that there are also many chemical agents as well as biological agents (such as viruses) that cause mutations.
+One very important fact to remember is that radiation increases the spontaneous mutation rate but does not produce any new mutations.

 - Somatic effects.
 Somatic effects are those suffered by the exposed person.
-The most common impact of irradiation is the stochastic induction of cancer with a latent period of years or decades after exposure.
+The most common impact of irradiation is the stochastic induction of cancer with a latent period of years or decades after the exposure.
 Since cancer is the primary result, it is sometimes called the carcinogenic effect.
-Radiation is an example of a physical carcinogenic, while cigarettes are an example of a chemical cancer causing agent.
-Viruses are examples of biological carcinogenic agents.
+Radiation is an example of a physical carcinogenic, while cigarettes are an example of a chemical cancer-causing agent, and viruses are examples of carcinogenic biological agents.

 - In-Utero effects involve the production of malformations in developing embryos.
-However, this is actually a special case of the somatic effect, since the embryo/fetus is the one exposed to the radiation.
+However, this is a special case of the somatic effect since the embryo/fetus is the one exposed to the radiation.

-Somatic effects as a result of exposure to radiation are thought by most to occur in a stochastic manner.
+Most thought somatic effects resulting from radiation exposure are thought to occur in a stochastic manner.
 The most widely accepted model posits that the incidence of cancers due to ionizing radiation increases linearly with effective radiation dose at a rate of 5.5% per sievert.
 This model is known as the linear no-threshold model (LNT).
-This model assumes, that there is no threshold point and risk increases linearly with a dose.
-If this linear model is correct, then natural background radiation is the most hazardous source of radiation to general public health, followed by medical imaging as a close second.
-The LNT is not universally accepted with some proposing an adaptive dose–response relationship where low doses are protective and high doses are detrimental.
-It must be emphasized, that a number of organisations disagree with using the linear no-threshold model to estimate risk from environmental and occupational low-level radiation exposure.
+This model assumes no threshold point, and the risk increases linearly with a dose.
+If this linear model is correct, natural background radiation is the most hazardous radiation source to general public health, followed by medical imaging as a close second.
+The LNT is not universally accepted, with some proposing an adaptive dose-response relationship where low doses are protective, and high doses are detrimental.
+It must be emphasized that many organizations disagree with using the linear no-threshold model to estimate risk from environmental and occupational low-level radiation exposure.

 Radiobiology and Dose Limits

-In radiation protection, dose limits are set to limit stochastic effects to an acceptable level, and to prevent deterministic effects completely.
-Note that, stochastic effects are those arising from chance: the greater the dose, the more likely the effect.
-Deterministic effects are those which normally have a threshold: above this, the severity of the effect increases with the dose.
+In radiation protection, dose limits are set to limit stochastic effects to an acceptable level and prevent deterministic effects completely.
+Note that stochastic effects arise from chance: the greater the dose, the more likely the effect.
+Deterministic effects normally have a threshold: above this, the severity of the effect increases with the dose.
 Dose limits are a fundamental component of radiation protection, and breaching these limits is against radiation regulation in most countries.
-Note that, the dose limits described in this article apply to routine operations.
+Note that the dose limits described in this article apply to routine operations.
 They do not apply to an emergency situation when human life is endangered.
-They do not apply in emergency exposure situations where an individual is attempting to prevent a catastrophic situation.
+They do not apply in emergency exposure situations where an individual attempts to prevent a catastrophic situation.

-The limits are split into two groups, the public, and occupationally exposed workers.
-According to ICRP, occupational exposure refers to all exposure incurred by workers in the course of their work, with the exception of
+The limits are split into two groups, the public and occupationally exposed workers.
+According to ICRP, occupational exposure refers to all exposure incurred by workers in the course of their work, except for